pr-Mais/pinterest-mockup/README.md

-# pinterest
+# Pinterest

-A mockup of Pinterest made using Flutter.
+A mockup of Pinterest UI made using Flutter, for both Android and iOS.